-Weather Impact
+Weather Impact on Coating Materials

-NEOGARD®® single component and two component polyurethanes are designed to be applied through an ambient temperature range of 70° to 90°F to provide ideal handling and application characteristics.
+Neogard single- and two-component polyurethanes are designed to be applied through an ambient temperature range of 70°-90°F (21°-32°C) to provide ideal handling and application characteristics.
+However, substrate temperatures can affect the cure of the polyurethane materials as much as or more than ambient temperatures and roof surface temperatures may far exceed ambient temperatures.